Voices from Assam school: ‘Good that girls have spoken their mind’

 “Our rules strictly say that a dress code should be followed, and it is an unwritten rule that hijabs, burqas or any other outside attire… jeans for that matter… will not be allowed,” she says.
 So if students are ever seen wearing the hijab, members of the faculty gently tell them not to, says Sarma.

+Narzin, 15, adds that she wears hijab at home, but not at school, and has no problem with it.
+“I don’t feel bad that I don’t have to wear it in school,” she says, echoing her friend’s argument of everyone being “equal” in school.

-But Nurjahnnur Huda, 17, points out: “My simple argument is that if all of us are equal, if we are secular, if we respect each other’s religions, why should a cloth on our heads, even if we do wear it, be a problem?”
+Nurjahnnur Huda, 17, points out that if everyone is equal in school, why should the hijab pose a problem.
+“My simple argument is that if all of us are equal, if we are secular, if we respect each other’s religions, why should a cloth on our heads, even if we do wear it, be a problem?”

+The Class 12 student does not wear a hijab, and simply covers her head with her school dupatta.
+However, whenever she attends her school’s Saraswati Puja function, she wears a traditional Assamese Mekhela Chadar, her long hair open.
+“No one has told me not to cover my hair with my school dupatta, but if they do, I will also explain to the teacher my point of view… like the Karnataka girls did,” she says.

-Mridul Nath, Inspector of Schools, Nagaon, says that while there are minority-dominated areas in the district, students usually follow the set uniform in the school.
-“They may wear their traditional attire at home, but do not wear it to school, and follow the dress code,” he says.
+Mridul Nath, Inspector of Schools, Nagaon district, says that while there are minority-dominated areas in the district, students usually follow the set uniform in the school.
+“They may wear their traditional attire at home as per custom, but do not wear it to school, and follow the dress code,” he says.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines